-Certain constitutional and legal issues invariably arise out of surrogacy applications and we deal with some of them below.
+Below are some constitutional and legal issues that invariably arise out of surrogacy applications.

 If one considers the provisions of Section 292(1) (c) then it is evident that the Legislature has contemplated that a single person may also be a commissioning parent.
 This appears to be in line with the prohibition of non-discrimination located in Section 9 of the Constitution.

-The best interests of the child are furthermore addressed, in that the agreement may not be terminated after the artificial fertilization has taken place.
-However, a surrogate mother who is also a genetic parent of the child may prior the lapse of the 60 days after the birth of the child terminate the agreement.
+Here the best interests of the child are addressed, in that the agreement may not be terminated after the artificial fertilisation has taken place.
+A surrogate mother who is also a genetic parent of the child may, however, terminate the agreement after the birth of the child and prior the 60-day lapse.

-The best interest principle has not been given an exhaustive content, but the standard should be flexible as individual circumstances will determine the best interests of the child.
+The standard should be flexible as individual circumstances will determine the best interests of the child.

-A Court considers the question of the best interests of the child care should be taken that the rights of the commissioning parents in terms of the Bill of Rights and the Promotion of Equality and Prevention of Unfair Discrimination Act, Act No. 4 of 2000 are not violated by unnecessary invasion of the privacy of commissioning parents or by setting the bar too high for parents whose only option is to have a child by way of surrogacy.
-This will entail a value judgment by the Court taking into consideration the circumstances of the particular case.
+When a court considers the question of the best interests of the child, care should be taken that the rights of the commissioning parents in terms of the Bill of Rights and the Promotion of Equality and Prevention of Unfair Discrimination Act, Act No. 4 of 2000 are not violated by unnecessary invasion of the privacy or by setting the bar too high for parents who only desires a child by way of surrogacy.
+The Court will take into consideration the circumstances of the particular case.

-If any agency is involved, full particulars regarding that agency should be revealed.
-An affidavit by the agency should also be filed containing the following:
+For any involved agency, full particulars regarding the agency should be revealed.
+An affidavit containing the following should be filed:

-- whether any form of payment is paid to or by the agency in regard of any aspect of the surrogacy
+- any form of payment paid to or by the agency in regard of any aspect of the surrogacy

 - introduction of the surrogate mother,

-- how the information regarding the surrogate mother was obtained by the agency, and
+- how the information regarding the surrogate mother was obtained, and

-- whether the surrogate mother received any compensation at all from the agency or the commissioning parents.
+- whether the surrogate mother received any compensation from the agency or the commissioning parents.

 In our view, the application should also state where the gametes will come from, without revealing the identity of the donor.